electron/packager/docs/api.md

 *String*

 The application name.
-If omitted, it will use the `productName` or `name` value of the nearest `package.json`.
+If omitted, it will use the `productName` or `name` value from the nearest `package.json`.

 ##### `out`